admir-live/azure-cosmos-dotnet/README.md

 public string Id { get; set; } = Guid.NewGuid().ToString();
 ```

-Additionally, a type property exists which indicates the subclass name (this is used for filtering implicitly on your behalf):
+Additionally, a type property exists which indicates the sub public class name (this is used for filtering implicitly on your behalf):

 ```csharp
 [JsonProperty("type")]
 public string Type { get; set; }
 ```

-Finally, a partition key property is used internally to manage partitioning on your behalf.
+Finally, a partition key property is used ly to manage partitioning on your behalf.
 This can optionally be overridden on an item per item basis.

 📣 [Azure Cosmos DB - Official Blog](https://devblogs.microsoft.com/cosmosdb/azure-cosmos-db-repository-net-sdk-v-1-0-4)